Cape Hill

-Cape Hill is an area in Smethwick, Sandwell, West Midlands.
-It is centred on the road of the same name and includes the adjoining streets.
-Cape Hill starts at Waterloo Road near Shireland Collegiate Academy and ends at the High Street near Victoria Park.
-Cape Hill finishes at the start of the Dudley Road which forms the boundary with Birmingham and leads to Birmingham City Centre.
+Cape Hill is an area of Smethwick, in the Metropolitan Borough of Sandwell, West Midlands, England, 2+3/4 mi west of Birmingham City Centre.
+The area includes Waterloo Road near Shireland Collegiate Academy and the High Street near Victoria Park; it borders Birmingham at the A457 Dudley Road.
 Cape Hill is Smethwick's busiest shopping area.

 History

 The area began to be developed in the latter part of the 19th century.
 Henry Mitchell bought a large plot of land alongside the road and built his brewery there in 1879.
 This became Mitchells & Butlers Brewery when he entered into partnership with William Butler in 1897.
 The brewery grounds even included a county standard cricket pitch where Worcestershire CCC played an annual match.
 During the 19th and early 20th centuries the area became a thriving industrial and commercial area and in the 1950s and 60s it was a centre of immigration from the Commonwealth.

 Facing each other on opposite corners of Durban Road are Cape Hill Primary School and the building which was once the local dispensary.
-Both were constructed in red brick with terracotta facings, the dispensary in 1888 and the school in 1890.
-Neither building has changed its exterior appearance to any significant extent.
+Both were constructed in red brick with terracotta facings in 1888.
 The school is still providing education for the local children but the dispensary is now an "at risk" Grade II Listed Building.
 There have been plans to turn the building into an emergency refuge for asylum seekers, a casino and a restaurant but none of these has come to fruition.